overvale/Textplay/README.md

     -s, --snippet     Do not include document headers/footers -f, --fdx         Convert to Final Draft .fdx
     -x, --xml         Output as the internal raw XML

-By default textplay converts to a fully-formed HTML document.

 Texplay is designed to be a Unix tool, thus it always reads from STDIN and writes to STDOUT.
 To make a file use standard Unix redirection.
 For example: